At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 You might want to think about IVF if you or your partner has one of the following conditions:

-Some people may also choose to try IVF if they have a serious genetic condition that they don’t want to pass on to their children.
-In these cases, they may choose to use donor sperm or donor eggs.
+You might also consider IVF if you have a serious genetic condition you don’t want to pass on to your children.
+In these cases, you may choose donor sperm or donor eggs.
 In other cases, men or women who have cancer may freeze their sperm or eggs before they have radiotherapy or chemotherapy.
 These frozen sperm or eggs can be used in IVF.

-If you’re thinking about trying IVF, the first step is to see your GP.
-They can provide you with information and refer you to a specialist if needed.
+If you’re thinking about trying IVF, your first step is to book an appointment with your GP.
+They’ll be able to provide you with information and refer you to a specialist if it’s necessary.

 What happens in the IVF process?